Zoesgithub/SinCAA/README.md

 * --save_dir defines the output path for saving the generated embeddings in NumPy format (.npy)

 ## 📂 Repository Structure
-The structure of repo is as follows:
+The structure of the SinCAA repository is as follows:
 ``` text
 SinCAA/
 ├── data/                       # Datasets and pretrained model weights